viamrobotics/docs/docs/mobility/navigation/_index.md

 Then, to calibrate your frame system for the most accurate autonomous GPS navigation with the navigation service:

-- After configuring your machine, navigate to the **Control** page and select the card matching the name of your movement sensor.
+- After configuring your machine, navigate to the **CONTROL** page and select the card matching the name of your movement sensor.
 - Monitor the readings displayed on the card, and verify that the compass or orientation readings from the movement sensor report `0` when the base is facing north.
 - If you cannot verify this:
-  - Navigate back to your machine's **Config** page.
+  - Navigate back to your machine's **CONFIGURE** page.
     Scroll to the card with the name of your movement sensor.
     Adjust the **Orientation** of the frame to compensate for the mismatch.
-  - Navigate back to the Navigation card on your **Control** page, and confirm that the compass or orientation readings from the movement sensor now report `0` when the base is facing north, confirming that you've successfully calibrated your machine to be oriented accurately within the frame system.
+  - Navigate back to the Navigation card on your **CONTROL** page, and confirm that the compass or orientation readings from the movement sensor now report `0` when the base is facing north, confirming that you've successfully calibrated your machine to be oriented accurately within the frame system.
   - If you cannot verify this, repeat as necessary.

 ## API